Kennedy Center honors U2, George Clooney and Tania León

 U2

 Rutter recounted being told that U2 frontman Bono was eating and dropped his fork when he was told the band had been selected for the honour.
-But it took him a while to accept because Bono had to convince his teammates (The Edge, Adam Clayton and Larry Mullen Jr.) to participate and they weren’t all in the same place, Rutter said.
+But it took him a while to accept because Bono had to convince his teammates (The Edge, Adam Clayton and Larry Mullen Jr.) to participate and not everyone was in the same place, Rutter said.

 U2 have sold 170 million records and have received 22 Grammy Awards.
 His epic singles include “I Still Haven’t Found What I’m Looking For”, “Pride (In the Name of Love)” and “Sunday Bloody Sunday”.